Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Introduction

 The potential of $^{18}$F-FDG for blood flow imaging has been explored outside cardiac imaging.
-By use of tracer kinetic modeling, several studies have shown that the FDG blood-to-tissue delivery rate $K_1$ correlates with blood flow in tumors \cite{Tseng2004, Mullani2008, Bernstine2011, Cochet2012, Humbert2018}.
+By use of tracer kinetic modeling \cite{Carson2005}, several studies have shown that the FDG blood-to-tissue delivery rate $K_1$ correlates with blood flow in tumors \cite{Tseng2004, Mullani2008, Bernstine2011, Cochet2012, Humbert2018}.
 For example, Tseng \emph{et al.}\cite{Tseng2004} demonstrated linear correlations between $K_1$ of 60-minute dynamic FDG-PET and $^{15}$O-water blood flow in breast tumors, with a linear correlation coefficient r=0.62 before neoadjuvant chemotherapy and r=0.81 after the therapy.
-Later, Mullani \emph{et al.} \cite{Mullani2008} reported that for various types of tumor in 16 patients, regional tumor FDG $K_1$ estimated from a 2-minute first-pass dynamic PET scan has a correlation r=0.86 with the blood flow measured by $^{15}$O-water PET.
+Later, Mullani \emph{et al.} \cite{Mullani2008} reported that for various types of tumors in 16 patients, regional tumor FDG $K_1$ estimated from a 2-minute first-pass dynamic PET scan has a correlation r=0.86 with the blood flow measured by $^{15}$O-water PET.
 Correlation of FDG $K_1$ to blood flow has also been reported in organs such as liver and brain \cite{Winterdahl2011, Walberer2012}.
 In pigs, hepatic FDG $K_1$ derived from a 3-minute early-dynamic FDG-PET scan correlated with hepatic blood flow measured by transit time flow meters with a high correlation r=0.94 \cite{Winterdahl2011}.
 In a rat model of stroke, Walberer \emph{et al.} also reported that cerebral FDG $K_1$ estimated by one-hour dynamic PET data had a correlation of r=0.86 with $^{15}$O-water blood flow \cite{Walberer2012}.
-These studies support the potential use of $^{18}$F-FDG for estimating blood flow, though the effectiveness of $^{18}$F-FDG $K_1$ likely depends on the specific tissue types because FDG extraction fraction varies in different tissues.
+These studies support the potential use of $^{18}$F-FDG for estimating blood flow, though the \txtc{usability} of $^{18}$F-FDG $K_1$ likely depends on the specific tissue types; this is because FDG extraction fraction varies in different tissue {and is also dependent on blood flow}.